IT advice for staff and postgraduate students returning to campus

 Software and security updates

 Windows computers connected to the Trinity network are managed by IT Services for Windows updates.
-If your computer has not been in use or connected to the Trinity network for a long period of time, important Windows and security updates need to be installed.
+If your computer has not been in use or connected to the Trinity network for a long period, important Windows and security updates need to be installed.
 To complete the updates, you may need to restart your computer.
 Where a major Windows 10 version update is required, the process can take from 30 minutes to several hours while the update completes, meaning your computer would be unusable during this time.

 Apple frequently releases important operating system updates for Apple Macs.
-If your Mac has been in your office on campus unused for a long period of time, check for the latest security updates as follows:
+If your Mac has been in your office on campus unused for a long time, check for the latest security updates as follows:

 - Click on the Apple menu